withastro/astro/.changeset/four-moles-burn.md

 'astro': minor
 ---

-The `astro preview` command now errors if you have not run `astro build` for static outputs
+Adds a helpful error for static sites when you use the `astro preview` command if you have not previously run `astro build`.